 - Plant roots absorb rainwater run-off from pavements that would flood sewers

-The garden is overlooked by new clear windows all around – in the Gibson Hall, the Kitchen, the Servery and Hub, plus all the small meeting rooms.
+Set at the centre of our complex, the garden can be seen through new clear windows all around, from the Gibson Hall, the Kitchen, the Servery, Hub and all the small meeting rooms.